Please explain what MedCure does?

-You may pre-register by completing three forms: a Donor Consent form, a Cremation Authorization form and a Death Certificate Vitals Worksheet.
+You may pre-register by completing three forms: a Body Donation Consent form, a Cremation Authorization form and a Death Certificate Vitals Worksheet.
 You can download the forms from our website or request they be mailed to you or by calling 1-866-560-2525.

 Once your forms have been received by MedCure, we will issue you a Donor Card to carry with you.
 When you decide to donate your body, it is important to inform all of your family of your decision.
 It is your family who will be responsible for contacting MedCure at the time of your death.

 Who is responsible for providing transportation to MedCure?